ravi688/VulkanRenderer/README.md

 3. run `main.exe`

 ## Cleaning everything
+1. change the working directory to `VulkanRenderer/testbed`
-1. run 'make -s -i clean'
+2. run 'make -s -i clean'
-2. run 'make shader-clean'
+3. run 'make shader-clean'

 ## Where to go for examples?